 - Complaint(s) against undergraduate students that are not likely to result in suspension or dismissal will normally be referred to a student conduct hearing officer.

 - Students who are in jeopardy of suspension or dismissal from the University may be referred to a University Student Conduct Board.

 Once the determination has been made as to which student conduct process will be used, you will be referred to that student conduct hearing officer or body.

 The accused student may elect to have a single advisor accompany them to the hearing.
 Advisors must be from within the University community (faculty or professional staff member, or in rare cases a peer).
-Advisors cannot be legal counsel or a parent.
+Advisors cannot be legal counsel or a parent, except in Title IX or Sexual Misconduct Cases which have different rules regarding advisors.
 If you have chosen to bring an advisor, you must remember that this individual is there to assist you.
 An advisor may not participate in the hearing directly.
 He or she may not question any witness or the student conduct hearing officer.
 The role of the advisor is limited to conferring with you.
 If you need to request a break in the review so that you can confer with your advisor privately, you may do so.

 The student conduct hearing officer is a professional staff member of the Division of Student Affairs who has been appointed as a University student conduct hearing officer.
 These individuals are specially trained in student conduct affairs and have a good working knowledge of UNE's policy and current student conduct precedent.
 If you feel that the staff member is not in a position to render a "fair and impartial" judgment, then you may ask that the case be assigned to someone else.
 This must be done in writing prior to your hearing.